lux-operating-system/lxfs/docs/lxfs.md

     Note again that the root directory is the only directory that not contain a corresponding directory entry linking to it, and thus does not have a field defining its permissions.
 The permissions of the root directory should always be assumed to be rwxr-xr-x, or full permissions for the owner (root), and permission to read and execute but not writing for other users.

 * **Size:** This field depends on context.
+For directories, it indicates the number of entries within the directory.
 For files and hard links, it indicates the size of the file in bytes.
-For directories, it indicates the number of entries within the directory.
 For soft links, it can indicate either according to whether the soft link links to a file or a directory.
+Note that in the case of files or links to files, due to the redundancy of updating this field for every other link that exists to the same file, this field should be avoided, and instead the file size should be read from the file metadata as described in the next section.

 * **Owner ID:** The logic underlying this field is OS-specific, but it is highly recommended that a value of `0x0000` be used to represent the user `root` as this is the value that will be used within _lux_ itself.